 Houses of Grace: Island Winter Shelter Program and Warming Center

 Good Shepherd Parish at St. Augustine’s Church basement hosted the Houses of Grace Island Winter Shelter on Wednesdays in January, February and March, 2017.
 Started in 2016, this program is for men, women, and families–whether you are homeless, or out of heating fuel and need a warm place to stay overnight.
 St. Andrew’s Episcopal Church, Edgartown hosts Tues., Fri.-Sun., and the Federated Church, Edgartown hosts Mondays/Thursdays.
 The shelters open at 7pm and close at 7am the following day.
 Bedding is provided.
 Volunteers will also help put out an evening meal and a breakfast.
 No dinner after 7:30 pm, or admission after 8 pm.
 There will always be 2 persons per shift and there are 2 shifts per night.

 New to the island for 2017, the Houses of Grace Warming Center is now available at the Parish Center basement/gym Monday-Friday from noon-2:00 pm, during the harsh winter months.
 It’s a respite from the cold for men, women and families during these daytime hours with warm beverages and refreshment along with showers and laundry service provided.
 It is open only when staffed by Lester Holcomb from the Grace Church and other volunteers.
-The Warming Center will close April 28, 2017.
+The Warming Center closed April 28, 2017.

 What is a CROP Hunger Walk?
 Neighbors walking together to take a stand against hunger in our world.
 Together we raise awareness and funds for international relief and development, as well as local hunger-fighting.